titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 #### A practical solution for your cards and cash

 Bellroy designed the Hide and Seek wallet to allow you to carry discreetly your cash and cards.
 In addition to its 5 visible card slots, the wallet has one additional secret slot located in the secondary cash compartment.
 This cash compartment is concealed by a thin leather flap, allowing you to hide with style extra banknotes and cards.
-Now you know why this wallet was named the Hide and Seek.
+Now you know why this wallet was named the **Hide and Seek**.

 ![](/uploads/Bellroy best wallet-1.png)